anothervictimofsurvivalinstinct/youtube-dl-server/README.md

 ## Known issues:

 - Downloading certain videos with the ultra high format will lead to a missing codec error if you play it on windows.
+--this isn't really an issue with yt-dlp it's an issue with windows itself - ie you need to download a compatible codec or use a video player like VLC that comes with a bunch of codecs already installed.

 ## Want to contribute?